senocakburak/30-Days-Of-JS-Solutions/README.md

 📁 There is a Asabeneh’s repository which is called 30-Days-Of-JavaScript.

-👨🏼‍💻 This repository guides to learn JavaScript programming language in 30 days.
+👨🏼‍💻 That repository guides to learn JavaScript programming language in 30 days.

 🙂 It may take more than 30 days, just don’t worry about that.